KEY TAKEAWAYS

 Due to laws and regulations regarding gambling, a new type of machine called a chewing gum dispenser was invented to give out gum, which is where the BAR symbol comes into play.
 The Mills Novelty Companies logo was a stick of gum, so when making their new machines, they included their logo.

 Of course, you cannot have gum without flavors, which is how your fruit symbols came about.
-If you received three cherries, you would get a pack of cherry gum or a hard candy that was cherry-flavored; if you got three lemons, you would receive a lemon-flavored piece of hard candy and the same for three melons.
+If you received three cherries, you would get a pack of cherry gum or a hard candy that was cherry-flavored; if you got three lemons, you would receive a lemon-flavored piece of hard candy, and the same for three melons.

 Quote Open